AI-Protocol-Official/Documentation/guides/how-to-launch-utility-token/how-to-launch-utility-token.md

 Each Hive has its utility token, which is utilized for leveraging tokenomics, facilitating governance and payments, distributing rewards, and incentivizing the creation of assets within its ecosystem.

+## Prerequisites
+1. Your token should be complaint with ERC20, ERC1363, EIP2612, EIP3009 Standards.

 ## Instructions

 1. Open https://cointool.app/createToken/base